tomhea/os_zero/binary_tests.md

     - The Testing-Functions tests are in 80002000-80002400, and the sysX tests are at 80002400-80004000.
 - There is a code that prints wether all test passed, and it's located in `80002040`.
 - I added some nops between tests so that there will be at least one nop between tests, and that each test will bw aligned to 0x10.
+- The (v0)(v1), and the TemplateFunc, are to allow me to specify very similar functions, without duplicating the documentation here.

 # Testing-Functions Tests (80002000-80002400):